-If you’re building your social media presence, or if you already have a strong following across different social media channels, why not try out promoting your own hashtag?
+If you’re building your social media presence, or if you already have a strong following across different social media channels, why not promote your own hashtag?
 We found some great examples of how hashtags are placed in social media bars.

 Take a look at the email from The Works Stores.
 When you scroll down the template, just above the footer, there’s a well-planned section for social media and other company-related information.
 And this includes the hashtag.
 Very easily noticeable and right above the social media buttons.
 Nice and colorful, like the rest of the email.

-La Redoute has also added their hashtag into their email template.
-While much more subtle in style (if we compare to the example above), still very well designed, spaced out, and also, placed above the social media icons.
+La Redoute has also added its hashtag to its email template.
+While much more subtle in style (if we compare it to the example above), still very well designed, spaced out, and also placed above the social media icons.
 A great way to try to promote their social media presence.

 Try Adding a Social Media Bar in Smaily Drag&Drop Template Editor